(FSJN)When you don't have to attend

 • make any other order.

-The registry staff will let you know what the judge or master decides.
+The registry staff will let you know what the judge or associate judge decides.
 While you wait for the decision, you might not have to attend court.

 Wellness